As HR leaders and practitioners look to establish or modernize their HR and talent strategies, the options can be daunting.

 Ready to dive In?

-These are just of a few of the topics we'll explore during an honest and interactive virtual discussion on July 18 (no slides!): Deconstructing Talent Best Practices to Find What Really Works.
-I'll be among a panel of industry experts, led by Trish McFarlane, sharing our real life stories of working with organizations as they navigate how to create their right-fit talent strategy.
+These are just of a few of the areas explored during an honest and interactive virtual discussion you can replay on-demand anytime: Deconstructing Talent Best Practices to Find What Really Works.
+I'm among a panel of industry experts, led by Trish McFarlane, sharing our real life stories of working with organizations as they navigate how to create their right-fit talent strategy.

 1. Agile or Irrelevant: Redefining resilience.
 2019 U.S. CEO Outlook, KPMG.